KU's dietetic internship program offers two tracks, both with a medical nutrition therapy emphasis.

 Faculty and Format

-As a student in our fully accredited program, you will train with outstanding faculty at a world-class academic medical center featuring the latest technology and interventions and ample opportunities to experience cutting-edge practice and research in an urban setting serving diverse populations in the region.
+As a student in KU's fully accredited program, you will train with outstanding faculty at a world-class academic health center featuring the latest technology and interventions with ample opportunities to experience cutting-edge practice and research in an urban setting serving diverse populations in the region.

-The program starts fall semester in August and ends the following July (three semesters total).
+The program starts fall semester in August and ends the following May (two semesters total).
 Visit our curriculum page for details about rotations and the class schedule.

-Students completing the dietetic internship program receive a graduate certificate from the University of Kansas.
-They are eligible to apply for approval by the Commission on Dietetic Registration to take the national Registration Examination for Dietitians.
+Students completing the dietetic internship graduate certificate program (who already have a graduate degree) will receive a graduate certificate as well as a verification statement which will allow the student to be eligible to apply for approval by the Commission on Dietetic Registration to take the national Registration Examination for Dietitians.

 KU has a proven record in producing top-level professionals, as evidenced by the consistently high first-time pass rate by KU graduates on the national Registration Examination for Dietitians.
-The first-time pass rate for KU graduates of the past five years (2016-2020) is 96.25%.
-One hundred percent of graduates passed the exam within the first year of program completion.
+The first-time pass rate for KU graduates of the past five years (2017-2021) is 96.1%.
+One hundred percent of those graduates passed the exam within the first year of program completion.

-Our application window is Dec.
-1–Feb.
-15 each year.
+Our application window is December 1–February 15 each year.